What is a GoCheck?

 We are aware that different translators have different writing styles, and could translate the same text with different stylistic or phrasing choices, both resulting in translations that sound equally natural to a native speaker.
 These differences in style or phrasing are not deemed mistakes, as we cannot quantify these aspects objectively or support them a specific grammatical rule.

 On the other hand, an unnatural translation containing strange wording or phrasing that objectively sounds "too unnatural" to the ear of a native speaker would be marked as an error.

 Gengo uses the concept of “low,” “medium” and “critical” to divide errors based on their severity.
 This is the most important part of error classification and it is based on how much an error affects the overall translation:

 - Low: A small error or inconsistency that has a low impact on the overall translation.
 This type of error does not significantly change the meaning of the translation.
 The translation is still usable for its purpose.

-- Critical: A significant error that changes the meaning of the original text and would require a retranslation to be usable by the customer.
-Examples include misrepresenting objective facts from the source, mistranslating vital information like a name or location, or omitting entire sections of the source text.
+- Critical: A significant error that changes the meaning of the original text and would require a retranslation.
+Examples include misrepresenting objective facts from the source, mistranslating vital information like a name or location, or omitting a sentence or entire sections of the source text.

-There are six types of errors that our reviewers can mark in the GoCheck system:
+There are seven types of errors that our reviewers can mark in the GoCheck system: